MoustafaObari/SoftwareDeploymentTool/README.md

 ~~~

 ### 2️⃣ (Optional) Configure Email
-Open `SendDeploymentEmail.ps1` and update the SMTP configuration:
+Open `SendDeploymentEmail.ps1` and update the SMTP configuration.
-Use a Gmail App Password or your internal SMTP server credentials.
+Use a Gmail App Password or your internal SMTP relay credentials.

-> ⚠️ Avoid storing real credentials in public repositories.
+> ⚠️ Never store real credentials in public repositories.

 ### 3️⃣ Define Targets
-Edit `computers.txt` and list your target machines (or `localhost`):
+Edit `computers.txt` and list your machines (or use `localhost`):
 ~~~
 localhost
 PC-01
 ServerA
 ~~~